 Figure 6: Constructional and grammatical profiles combined

 Table 6 and Figure 6 show that there are correlations between grammatical and constructional profiles.
 In particular, two observations can be made.
-First, we see that capacity constructions are very frequently used the infinitive.
+First, we see that capacity constructions are very frequently used with the infinitive.
 At this point, this comes as no surprise, since capacity constructions typically involve verbs such as umet’ ‘be able to’ and učit’ (and derivatives from this verb), as illustrated in (9) and (11) in section 6.

 Second, round trip constructions show a strong affinity to the past tense.
 This is due to examples with a combination of a non-directional motion verb and an adverbial describing a goal, such as (2) in section 1 and (12) in section 6.
 With regard to the input to L2 learners, we argue that it would be strategic to focus on the infinitive for capacity constructions and the past tense for round trip constructions.